-1) Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities;

-- 2) Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - 3) Level 3 inputs are unobservable inputs for the asset or liability.
+- 1) Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; - 2) Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - 3) Level 3 inputs are unobservable inputs for the asset or liability.

 When preparing its parent company only financial statements, the Company used equity method to account for its investment in subsidiaries and associates.
-In order for the amounts of the net profit for the year, other comprehensive income for the year and total equity in the parent company only financial statements to be the same with the amounts attributable to the owners of the Company in its financial statements, adjustments arising from the differences in accounting treatment between parent company only basis and consolidated basis are made to investments accounted for by equity method, share of profit or loss of subsidiaries, associates and joint ventures, share of other comprehensive income of subsidiaries, associates and related equity items, as appropriate, in the parent company only financial statements.
+In order for the amounts of the net profit for the year, other comprehensive income for the year and total equity in the parent company only financial statements to be the same with the amounts attributable to the owners of the Company in its financial statements, adjustments arising from the differences in accounting treatment between parent company only basis and consolidated basis are made to investments accounted for by equity method, share of profit or loss of subsidiaries, associates and joint ventures as appropriate, in the parent company only financial statements.